 We are committed to providing effective advising services to students as an essential component of their educational experience.

-Students in the pre-architecture, pre-landscape architecture, and pre-interior design programs are assigned to a staff adviser.
-These advisers are located in the program office to afford students easy access to information and to the program directors should this be necessary or desirable.
-After admission into their respective professional program, students are assigned a faculty adviser.
-This person serves as an important resource for questions about the professions, their future careers, and their academic plans and progress.
-Students are encouraged to regularly consult with their adviser and are responsible for initiating advising contacts and preparing for advising sessions.
+Students in the architecture, interior design and landscape architecture programs are assigned to a staff adviser.
+These advisers are located in the Student Success office (232 Arch Hall West) to afford students easy access to information and to the program directors should this be necessary or desirable.
+The advisor serves as an important resource for questions about the professions, their future careers, and their academic plans and progress.
+Students are encouraged to regularly consult with their advisor and are responsible for initiating advising contacts and preparing for advising sessions.

-Students must consult with their adviser prior to registering for classes.
+Students must consult with their advisor prior to registering for classes.
 Failure to do so may result in removal from classes.
 Ultimately, students are themselves responsible for fulfilling all the requirements of the curriculum in which they are enrolled.
-The intellectual mentoring relationship between academic adviser and student is protected by confidentiality and strengthened by listening with understanding to student concerns.
+The intellectual mentoring relationship between academic advisor and student is protected by confidentiality and strengthened by listening with understanding to student concerns.

-The MyPLAN tab in Blackboard connects you with your instructors and advisers as well as other campus resources like Career Services.
-Use MyPLAN to schedule appointments on-line.
+The Student Success Hub tab connects you with your instructors and advisers as well as other campus resources like Career Services.
+Use the Student Success Hub to schedule appointments on-line.

-The Undergraduate Bulletin contains the specific curricular information and requirements for a specific year including course descriptions and academic policies.
-Know what year’s bulletin you are following for the most accurate understanding of your degree requirements.
+The Undergraduate Catalog contains the specific curricular information and requirements for a specific year including course descriptions and academic policies.
+Know what year’s catalog you are following for the most accurate understanding of your degree requirements.

 MyRED is UNL's student information system portal.
 Use MyYou can use MyRed to manage your course schedule and grading options, monitor student accounts and holds and view your unofficial transcript.